I Thessalonians 4:13-5:11

 Because Jesus has provided the way, Paul goes on to assure them that they do not need to fear that the promises of God are lost just because some have died.
 He assures them that God will bring with Jesus those who have fallen asleep in Him.
 Since Jesus has provided the way, if we believe God, we can be fully assured that He will bring all those who are in Christ with Him to life eternal - whether they have died or are still alive.

 Because of this promise, we also learn that we do not need to grieve like those who do not have hope.
 Does that mean, as some seem to imply, that a funeral should be a celebration and we should not be sad at a funeral?
 Of course not.
 Paul does not say that “we do not grieve.”
 He says that “we do not grieve as those who have no hope.”
 There is a very great difference in these statements.
 When someone close to us dies, we grieve, we sorrow greatly.
 We understand that we will not see them again for a very long time.
 But, we do not grieve as those who have no hope.
-We know that, since they know the Lord, they are OK.
-We know that since we know the Lord, we will see them again.
+We know that, if they know the Lord, they are OK.
+We know that we will see them again.
 I have sometimes wondered about the parting greeting we sometimes use, “see you” or “farewell ‘till we meet again.’”
 If we are with a person who does not know Christ, this may not be true.
 We may never see them again.
 But if we say this to a person who is a believer, even though we know that we will never see them on this earth, we will see them again.
 So even when a person dies, we can say to them “see you.”
 That is the hope that is ours, the reason why we do not need to grieve as those who have no hope.

 C. What Will Happen When He Comes?